-I have audited in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business type activities, each major fund and the aggregate remaining fund information of the City of Underwood, Iowa as of and for the year ended June 30, 2022 and the related Notes to Financial Statements, which collectively comprise the City's basic financial statements and have issued my report thereon dated March 31, 2023.
+I have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business type activities, each major fund and the aggregate remaining fund information of the City of Underwood, Iowa as of and for the year ended June 30, 2023 and the related Notes to Financial Statements, which collectively comprise the City's basic financial statements and have issued my report thereon dated March 31, 2024.
 My report expressed unmodified opinions on the financial statements which were prepared on the basis of cash receipts and disbursements, a basis of accounting other than U.S. generally accepted accounting principles.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing my audit of the financial statements, I considered the City of Underwood's internal control over financial reporting to determine the audit procedures appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Underwood's internal control.
+In planning and performing my audit of the financial statements, I considered the City of Underwood's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Underwood's internal control.
 Accordingly, I do not express an opinion on the effectiveness of the City of Underwood's internal control.